ddebeer/git-workshop_vib/concepts_dictionary.md

 - represented as `.git` file in your folder
 - the `git init` command creates the `.git` file
 - `git commit -m "<message>"` commits the staged files with a commit message
+- every commit creates a "snapshot" of the complete projects

 ### Staging Area